Sautéed Vegetables

 All vegetables in pot

-5. Once all the vegetables are in the pot, sprinkle over salt, black or white pepper, and bouillon powder.
+5. Once all the vegetables are in the pot, sprinkle over the seasonings.
 Toss well to combine.
-Taste the sautéed vegetables and adjust seasoning as needed.
+Toward the last minute of cooking, taste the sautéed vegetables and adjust seasoning as needed.
+Serve immediately at the end of cooking.

 Vegetables with seasoning on top